Insects that bore into trees

-Walnut twig beetle: The walnut twig beetle is an insect native to the south west part of this country.
-This insect bores into the branches of western walnuts.
+Walnut twig beetle: The walnut twig beetle is an insect native to the Southwest.
+This insect bores into the branches of Western walnuts.
 This tunneling activity does not do much harm to the walnut.
-The harmful part of this feeding activity is that the twig beetle can carry the fungal spores of thousand canker disease of walnuts.
-Thousand canker disease has impacted walnut species in the western part of the country since the 1980’s.
-Thousand canker disease can eventually cause the death of the host walnut tree.
-This disease complex was confined to the western states until 2010 when it was observed in some black walnuts growing in Tennessee.
+The harmful part of this feeding activity is that the twig beetle can carry the fungal spores of thousand canker disease.
+Thousand canker disease has impacted walnuts in the West since the 1980s, and may eventually cause the death of the host walnut tree.
+This disease complex was confined to the West until 2010, when it was observed in some black walnuts growing in Tennessee.
 Following this observation, most states have been monitoring for the presence of walnut twig beetle or the fungus that causes the disease.
-In 2013 walnut twig beetles were trapped in Cecil County Maryland and in 2014 the fungus was identified growing in one of the impacted walnut trees.
+In 2013, walnut twig beetles were trapped in Cecil County; in 2014, the fungus was identified growing in one of the impacted walnut trees.
 Cecil County is now under quarantine for walnuts.